hello-robot/stretch_tutorials/ros2/README.md

 Despite the name, ROS is not an operating system.
 ROS is a middleware framework that is a collection of transport protocols, development and debugging tools, and open-source packages.
 As a transport protocol, ROS enables distributed communication via messages between nodes.
 As a development and debugging toolkit, ROS provides build systems that allows for writing applications in a wide variety of languages (Python and C++ are used in this tutorial track), a launch system to manage the execution of mutiple nodes simultaneously, and command line tools to interact with the running system.
 Finally, as a popular ecosystem, there are many open-source ROS packages that allow users to quickly prototype with new sensors, actuators, planners, perception stacks, and more.

-This tutorial track is for users looking to become familiar with programming the Stretch RE1 and RE2 via ROS 2.
+This tutorial track is for users looking to get familiar with programming Stretch robots via ROS 2.
 We recommend going through the tutorials in the following order:

 ## Basics